hdc-arizona/interactive-analysis.org/year/2017/index.md

 ---
 layout: main-2017
-title: "The 2nd Workshop on Data Systems for Interactive Analysis"
+title: "2nd Workshop on Data Systems for Interactive Analysis"
 ---

 This is the website for the Workshop on Data Systems for